 Once known as Stow St Edward, the Cotswolds' highest town is criss-crossed with Roman roads, pretty stone-fronted buildings, independent shops, fine restaurants, historic inns and tranquil country trails.

 History buffs and culture lovers will also want to explore the site of the last Civil War battle, the popular market place penal stocks and the spectacular medieval church of St Edwards with its spiralling yew tree entrance.
-Why not retrace the roots of the game in the Cotswold Cricket Museum too?
-Or stroll around the spectacular gardens of Bourton House and Hidcote Manor.
+Why not stroll around the spectacular gardens of Bourton House and Hidcote Manor too?

 Stow-on-the-Wold is also home to some of the Cotswolds' best bakeries, gourmet restaurants and character pubs.
-The Royalist in Digbeth Street for example, is said to be one of Britain's oldest inns and can be traced back to the 8th century.
+The Porch House in Digbeth Street for example, is said to be one of Britain's oldest inns and can be traced back to the 10th century.

 A great place to live, a superb location for life